NBA Rumors: Knicks Could Trade Kevin Knox, Mitchell Robinson, And Three 1st-Round Picks For Anthony Davis

 — Joe Vardon (@joevardon) April 17, 2019

-Zion Williamson will undeniably an intriguing acquisition for the Knicks but with their goal to return to immediately return to title contention, trading a trade package centered on the No. 1 overall pick for Anthony Davis makes more sense.
-If they succeed to acquire Davis before the 2019 NBA free agency, the Knicks will become a more attractive destination for incoming free agent superstars like Kevin Durant of the Golden State Warriors and Kyrie Irving of the Boston Celtics.
+Zion Williamson will undeniably an intriguing acquisition for the Knicks, but with their goal to immediately return to title contention, sending a trade package centered on the No. 1 overall pick for Anthony Davis makes more sense.
+If they succeed in acquiring Davis before the 2019 NBA free agency period, the Knicks will become a more attractive destination for incoming free agent superstars like Kevin Durant of the Golden State Warriors and Kyrie Irving of the Boston Celtics.

-The deal will not only be beneficial for the Knicks but also for the Pelicans.
-In exchange for the face of the franchise, the Pelicans will be receiving young and promising players and future first-round picks that will enable them to speed up the rebuilding process in the post-Anthony Davis era.
+The deal will not only be potentially beneficial for the Knicks but also for the Pelicans.
+In exchange for the face of the franchise, the Pelicans will be receiving young and promising players and future first-round picks that will enable them to speed up the rebuilding process in what could likely be the post-Anthony Davis era.